XingyuZHAO-THU/MC-CFD-coupling/README.md

      * Perform Courant number validation for the inner iteration time step.
 According to the ANSYS Fluent user manual, the maximum Courant number should be between 20-40, and each inner iteration time step should converge within 10 iterations.
 Ideally, the Courant number should be close to 1.
      * After passing all tests, **compile and load UDFs, and save**.
 Since transient calculations are based on steady-state calculations, do not modify any data transmission grid settings, so no UDF modification is needed.
 Simply compile and load.
      * Copy the converged `.dat.h5` format CFD result file from steady-state coupling to the transient coupling working directory **to be used as the initial condition**.
 Since `.dat.h5` will be overwritten during transient calculations, **rename the `.dat.h5` file**, for example, `pin_init.dat.h5`.
-4. Copy the converged power and thermohydraulic data transfer files from steady-state coupling, such as `MeshTally1.h5`, `info_fuel.h5`, to the transient coupling working directory.
+4. Copy the converged power and thermal-hydraulics data transfer files from steady-state coupling, such as `MeshTally1.h5`, `info_fuel.h5`, to the transient coupling working directory.
 5. Open the `coupling.dat` input card, **check and modify the coupling calculation settings line by line**.
 6. Open `iter.py` and **only modify** the file names for archiving.
 7. Currently, the transient coupling working directory should contain all interface files for the project, `.rmc` and `.cas.h5` files, and the eight files including initial conditions: `.innerproduct`, `_init.State.h5`, `MeshTally1.h5`, `_init.dat.h5`, `info_fuel.h5`, and others.
 Run: